asphxia/phpframework/README.md

 A small, configurable PHP web framework.
 A PHP web framework written that aims to run small web sites with little-to-no programming.
 Most of the framework runs out of the box with little configuration.

-Support configurable template engine (such as Smarty, MustachePHP, PHP itself and so on)
+Support configurable template engine (such as Smarty, MustachePHP, PHP itself and so on).
+Cache out-of-the-box and Autoloading.

+The code is Unit tested with PHPUnit and deployed with Phing.

 ## Dependencies